Consolidate debt. Simplify your life.

 Home equity line of credit (HELOC) with an open-ended repayment term and variable interest rate

-You’ll have one monthly payment, instead of several
+You'll have one monthly loan payment instead of several (making debt management easier)

-A debt consolidation loan can improve your credit score in three ways:
+Consolidating credit card debt can improve your credit score in three ways:

 Reducing the overall amount of debt you owe